rustyfausak/arenacomps/readme.md

  - run `php artisan migrate:refresh --seed`
  - edit `.env` with your environment variables
  - set web root to `public/`
- - set `storage/` and `bootstrap/cache/` to be writeable by your web server
  - run `php artisan key:generate`

 # developing